johnsiilver/boutique/docs/README.md

 ## Previous works

-Boutique is based on the Redux library: [http://redux.js.org](http://redux.js.org)
+Boutique has its origins from the Redux library: [http://redux.js.org](http://redux.js.org)

+Redux is very useful for Javascript clients that need to store state.
+However, while Redux is great, its still Javascript.
+Boutique extends the idea for the server side with a much strong subscription model for updating listeners.